kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 ### Alfred

 I use [Alfred] for more than snippets, but this would be another blog post.
-In my note-taking process I use Alfred to create unique note IDs (e. g. `202008311912` and fill in different note templates).
+In my note-taking process, I use Alfred to create unique note IDs (e. g. `202008311912` and fill in different note templates).

 ### iA Writer

 I like writing long text with iA Writer, because of its minimalistic interface, focus mode, and nice features to write better texts.
-I found an easy way of editing any Markdown note on-demand from DEVONthink or Obsidian in [iA Writer] and save the changes back.
+I found an easy way of editing any Markdown note on-demand from DEVONthink or Obsidian in [iA Writer] and saving the changes back.
 Both tools allow setting shortcuts to open a file with its default application which is for me iA Writer for Markdown files.

 ### GitHub

-Putting my notes in a folder on the hard disk has the advantage to additionally add version control with Git.
+Putting my notes in a folder on the hard disk has the advantage of additionally adding version control with Git.
 I created a private repository in [GitHub] and added the Zettelkasten notes folder.
-I commit usually once per day all changes to my notes.
+I commit usually once per day to all changes to my notes.
 I don’t need to push/pull on other devices as the files are synced via DEVONthink.
 But it’s a nice addition to see how the notes changed over time.

 ### BibDesk